-Review for SAP is done at the time the student first applies for financial aid and after that on a yearly basis (unless the student has been on financial aid probation previously, then SAP is calculated at the end of each semester).
+Review for SAP is done at the time the student first applies for financial aid and after that on a yearly basis.
+However, SAP is calculated at the end of each semester for students who have previously been on financial aid probation or have previously not met SAP.
 SAP is based on the following qualitative and quantitative measures: